ashton314/slt-git-manual/git_manual_v1.md

  - [Comparing Workflows](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow)

      We're using something like the "feature branch workflow".
-This website has some other helpful tutorials.
+This web site has some other helpful tutorials.

  - If you're new to Git, there's a lovely tutorial on Git's main page [here](https://try.github.io/levels/1/challenges/1).